leejoker/EnvTool/README.md

-# ProxyTool
+# EnvTool

-This is a proxy toolbox for Windows, Linux and MacOS.
+This is a environment toolbox for Windows, Linux and MacOS.

 ## System Proxy